+IX.
 SIGNATORIES.
-IX.

-By signature below, the Departments certify that the representatives listed in this document are authorized to act for matters related to this agreement.
+By signature below, the Departments certify that the representatives listed in this document are authorized to act on matters related to this agreement and agree that the Departments will use their best efforts to carry out this Agreement.